delightez/New-York-AirBnb/README.md

 [Live Dashboard](https://public.tableau.com/app/profile/delight.ogwor/viz/AirbnbDashboard_16826139060730/NYAirbnb)

 **Steps taken:**
-•	-Import, clean, transform, and combine data from different tables to create a Tableau dataset.
+1.Import, clean, transform, and combine data from different tables to create a Tableau dataset.
-•	-Created calculated fields that turn source data into meaningful metrics.
+2.Created calculated fields that turn source data into meaningful metrics.
 •	Created a variety of interactive visuals that convey a clear message.
 •	Bring visuals together into stunning dashboards that tell a story.